Catasterismi: Summary

 † Not one of the modern constellations.

 Of the 48 Ptolemaic constellations, the ones not included are Corona Australis, Equuleus, Libra, Lupus, and Serpens.
 In modern times, Argo Navis (the ship Argo) has been divided into three constellations: Carina (the keel), Puppis (the stern), and Vela (the sails); and the Pleiades are recognized as a star cluster within the constellation Taurus.

 The work cites in some places the lost Astronomia attributed to Hesiod.
 A similar later account is the Poeticon Astronomicon, or De Astronomica (tellingly also titled De Astrologia in some manuscripts that follow Hyginus' usage in his text) attributed to Gaius Julius Hyginus.

 During the Renaissance, printing of the Epitome under the title Catasterismi, began early, but the work was always overshadowed by Hyginus, the only other ancient repertory of catasterisms.
 The Catasterismi was illustrated by woodcuts in the first illustrated edition by Erhard Ratdolt, (Venice 1482).
 Johann Schaubach's edition of the Catasterismi (Meiningen 1791) was also illustrated with celestial maps drawn from another work, Johann Buhle's Aratus (Leipzig, 2 volumes, 1793–1801).

 After the old Teubner edition of A. Olivieri, Pseudo-Eratosthenis Catasterismi (Leipzig 1897), the text has a new complete edition including the recensio Fragmenta Vaticana.

-In 2013, there is a greek-french scientific translation and commentary by Jordi Pàmias I Massana and Arnaud Zucker.
+In 1997, an English translation and commentary by Theony Condos was published (including the De astronomia), which the classicist John Ramsey writes "cannot be relied upon to convey accurately the content of the original texts".
+In 2013, a Greek-French scientific translation and commentary by Jordi Pàmias I Massana and Arnaud Zucker was published.